ropensci/geojson/README.md

 overlap in GeoJSON classes with Well-Known Text (WKT) classes, but GeoJSON has a subset of WKT's classes.

-Although not ready yet, [geoops](https://github.com/ropenscilabs/geoops) supports manipulations on the classes defined in this package.
+The package [geoops](https://github.com/ropenscilabs/geoops) supports manipulations on the classes defined in this package.
+This package is used within [geojsonio](https://github.com/ropensci/geojsonio) to make some tasks easier.

 ## Installation